 - Advice and guidance on additional products/services not covered under the funeral plan, such as flowers and newspaper notices.

 As we will cover shortly, the various plans provide different services and guarantees.
 Still, the above options and services create the core of the Co-op funeral plan offering.

 What do the individual Co-op funeral plans offer?

 As we touched on above, there are four specific Co-op funeral plans Gold, Silver, Bronze and the Simple plan.
 There are different additional considerations for each plan.

-The Co-op Gold funeral plan costs £4295, which can be paid in full or in monthly instalments that will include interest charges.
+The Co-op Gold funeral plan costs £4,460, which can be paid in whole or in monthly instalments that will include interest charges.
 We will now take a look at the details of the Gold plan, which includes: